chrisjdavies/sensitive/README.md

-Inspired by hearing the story behind [this CircleCI blog post](https://circleci.com/blog/how-a-simple-logging-problem-turned-into-a-bear-trap-lessons-learned/) and then discovering that their own solution was almost identical to what I'd come up with.
+Inspired by hearing the story behind [this CircleCI blog post](https://circleci.com/blog/how-a-simple-logging-problem-turned-into-a-bear-trap-lessons-learned/) and then discovering that their own solution was almost identical to what I'd come up with in the REPL.

 ## Installation